Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Background

 \subsection{Value Propagation Networks}

-Tamar et. al \citep{tamar2016value} introduce value iteration networks (VIN) for path planning problems.
-Nardelli et. al \citep{nardelli2018value} propose value propagation networks (MVProp) with better sample efficiency and generalization behavior.
+Tamar et. al \cite{tamar2016value} introduce value iteration networks (VIN) for path planning problems.
+Nardelli et. al \cite{nardelli2018value} propose value propagation networks (MVProp) with better sample efficiency and generalization behavior.
 MVProp creates reward- and propagation maps covering the environment.
 A reward map highlights the goal location and a propagation map determines the propagation factor of values through a particular location.
 The reward map is an image $\bar{r}_{i,j}$ of the same size as the environment image, where $\bar{r}_{i, j} = 0$ if the pixel $(i,j)$ overlaps with the goal position and $-1$ otherwise.
-The value map $V$ is calculated by unrolling max-pooling operations in a neighborhood $N$ for $k$ steps as follows: The action (i.e., the target position) is selected to be the pixels $(i', j')$ maximizing the value in a predefined $3x3$ neighborhood $N(i_0,j_0)$ of the agent's current position $(i_0,j_0)$:
+The value map $V$ is calculated by unrolling max-pooling operations in a neighborhood $N$ for $k$ steps as follows: